IngridOrnum/js-ca-spring-ingrid-ornum/README.md

 I used sourcetree to set up the project and create branches locally on my mac.
 While working on the code, I regularly committed changes and pushed to Github.
 When finished with a branch, I merged with the main branch and pulled the changes to the main branch locally on my computer using sourcetree.

 ## Reflection
 I learned alot during this course assignment.
-I fount chatGPT to be a helpful tool, both with debugging code and understanding syntaxes more.
+I found chatGPT to be a helpful tool, both with debugging code and understanding methods and syntaxes more.
 I also worked alot at school where I had discussions with my peers, which was a big help during the assignment.
-I talked to my peers when I was stuck with a problem and I provided help to my peers with whatever I could.
+I talked to my peers when I was stuck with an issue and I provided help to my peers with whatever I could.

 I tried different approaches to similar problems when coding with JS, like using innerhtml in the js to create html content versus using "createElement" method.
+I think this was a great way to figure out what I found makes more sense to me and what i prefer using.

 I am not too happy with the design on all the pages, but because the design part and making the site responsive wasn't a requirement I gave myeself some slack.

 My HTML files are not named the exact same as in the course assignment sheet we were provided to the project.
-I figured this would not be a problem as long as the content fulfill the requirements.
+I figured this would not be a problem as long as the content on the pages fulfill the requirements.

 After this course I understand JS more and feel more comfortable using it, but along the way I also figured what I need to study more to understand.